Best Chicken Breeds for Beginners (2026 Picks)

 Hardiness: Excellent in both cold and hot climates.
 Their single comb can get frostbite in extreme cold, but with a dry, ventilated coop they do fine in most of the US.

-Why beginners love them: They're low-maintenance, excellent foragers, and practically bombproof.
+Why beginners love them: Low-maintenance, excellent foragers, practically bombproof.
 If you forget to close the coop door one night (please don't make a habit of it), a Rhode Island Red is probably the bird that will survive.

 | Stat | Details |